 There are many ways to bring more high-quality leads to your business website and a good starting point is to take steps to increase your conversion rates.

-To do that you need to identify the keywords and search terms that indicate a clear visitor intent.
-Use these “intent” words and phrases in your online copy and create specific landing pages that meet the needs of your target audience, with enticing calls-to-action and clear next steps towards making a sale.
+To do that you need to identify the keywords and search terms that indicate a clear visitor intent and a higher purchase intent.
+Use these “intent” words and phrases in your online copy and create specific landing pages that meet the needs of your target audience, with enticing calls-to-action and clear next steps towards making a sale that encourage customers to make that purchase.

-Remember that while landing pages are important sales tools, they can also provide important information that helps build trust and credibility for your brand on the way to a sale.
-So don’t rush your buyers into a sale before they are ready.
+Remember that while landing pages are important sales tools, they can also provide important information that helps build trust and credibility for your brand on the way to a sales page.
+So don't rush your buyers into a sale before they are ready, but do track these micro conversions by setting up key events in Google Tag Manager and monitoring these micro conversions in Google Analytics.

 Using website analytics tools to boost conversions